-Our modeling framework allows for a variety of data output, depending on the questions of interest.
-For example, our model is able track the location of the agents' interactions during the simulation.
+Although the BMN accuracy results were not as strong as the GTG and SBLN results, this method was able to reproduce a similar shape and community structure as the observed rivalry network.
+This model was able to incorporate geographical features, but ignored directional decisions of the agents.
+One major problem with this model is that the stopping iteration for the model was artificial, in that we chose to stop it at the observed peak in accuracy.
+In general, there may not be an observed network, and so it would be difficult to determine stopping criteria.
+However, our proposed SBLN model exhibits long term stabilization of the accuracy and density metrics.
+The SBLN is the best model in replicating the observed network.
+Further, it allows for easy incorporation of geographic features and alternate movement dynamics, while maintaining a high level of accuracy and allowing for evolution in the observed system.
+The success of this model and the flexibility of the method leads us to believe that the SBLN could also facilitate in understanding other social phenomena of interest related to gang violence.
+In fact, this model is able track the location of the agents' interactions during the simulation.
 This can be compared to violence data for the Hollenbeck area, and preliminary work has been done in this direction.
-Using this violence data would provide an additional data set to use for testing the external validity of our model.
-The issues of internal and external credibility are discussed in [5].
-Figure 14 shows the locations of the interactions among agents for one of the Ensemble SBLN simulation runs and the density estimation of gang-related violent crimes in Hollenbeck from 1998 through 2000.
+Figure 12 shows the locations of the interactions among agents for one of the Ensemble SBLN simulation runs and the density of gang-related violent crimes in Hollenbeck from 1998 through 2000.
 The juxtaposition of these two plots emphasizes the similarities between the two and illustrates the potential predictive capabilities of this kind of approach.
 Though movement and interaction rules may need to be slightly altered to provide a closer match to the data, the current model provides a baseline model for further analysis and investigation of the gang rivalry violence in Hollenbeck.
+Another potential avenue for future work is to use this model to investigate territoriality and respect as a key elements in the motivation for violence [64].